MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

                     // read from a specific memory location.
 The caller of this dialog needs to set the prompt
                     // string to that location before calling the "ConfirmationDialog".
                     // All prompts support rich language generation based resolution for output generation.
-                    // See ../../language-generation/README.md to learn more.
+                    // See https://aka.ms/bot-builder-language-generation-concept to learn more about LG concepts.
                     Prompt = new ActivityTemplate("${turn.contoso.travelBot.confirmPromptMessage}")
                 }
             }